1. Overview

 7. Conclusion

-To summarize, in this tutorial, we’ve shown how we can make use of the JUnit 5 TestWatcher API to process the results of our test method executions.
+To summarize, in this tutorial, we’ve shown how we can use the JUnit 5 TestWatcher API to process the results of our test method executions.

 The full source code of the examples can be found over on GitHub.